liaohuqiu/liaohuqiu.github.io/_posts/blog/2013-09/2013-09-16-nginx-proxy-pass.md

 ### 3. location with regular expression ###

-1. If the location is given by regular expression, can not be a URI part in `proxy_pas`s directive,  unless there are variables in the directive.
+1. If the location is given by regular expression, can not be a URI part in `proxy_pass` directive,  unless there are variables in the directive.

         location  ~ ^/app/(.*)$ {
             #proxy_pass   http://127.0.0.1/some_dir;    #error